woocommerce/projects/readme.txt

 = 1.1.0
 * 2014-02-25
 * New - dummy_data.xml containing dummy projects content.
+* New - Project excerpt replaced with new short description meta box with tinymce support.
 * Fix - Project category widget list items are now wrapped in a ul.
 * Tweak - Gallery images link to full size versions.
 Disable with projects_gallery_link_images filter.
+* Tweak - Several UI tweaks and improvements.

 = 1.0.1 =
 * 2014-02-24